 GAfutures.org, a free online resource helping students and their families with tools and information to plan for, apply to and pay for college, is launched.

 GSFC turns 50.

-Five school systems (Bulloch County, Dodge County, Douglas County, Quitman County and Rabun County) begin participation in Realizing Educational Achievement Can Happen (REACH), the state’s first public-private, needs-based mentorship and scholarship program.
+Five school systems (Bulloch County, Dodge County, Douglas County, Quitman County and Rabun County) begin participation in REACH, the state’s first public-private, needs-based mentorship and scholarship program.

 Path2College 529 marketing team moves operations to offices in Tucker.

 The Zell Miller Scholarship is created, covering 100 percent of tuition for graduates with a 3.7 HOPE GPA and a qualifying SAT or ACT score.